stock2shop/environment/README.md

 # Environment

-Set environment variables via .env file or array.
+Set environment variables via a `.env file` or an `associative array`.

-Overrides vars on `$_SERVER` with the same key.
+Overrides variables already set on `$_SERVER` with the same key.

 Keys are case-sensitive.

 **Env Var keys should be upper case by convention.**